PowerCommands/KubernetesTutorials/Docs/Deploy-Your-First-App.md

 # Deploy a simple web application
 This example will guide you trough the steps to deploy one webb application in one pod on a Docker Desktop K8:s kluster.
 As the Docker Desktop K8:s environment only consist of one kluster already prepared for you, the creation of a K8:s kluster is omitted.
-The code examples is using an [alias](../README.md) **k** for **kubectl**

 ## Deployment
 ### Get the nodes of our K8:s kluster, just to know that your kubernetes kluster is up and running.

 ```
-k get nodes
+kubectl get nodes
 ```
 Should return something like this on a fresh install.
 ```